Azure Blob Storage

 Click on the blob (file) you wish to connect to.

 The URL represents the full path.
-Use it to find the prefix and decided how to partition.
+Use it to find the prefix and decide how to partition.

 Prefix*